Turnpike in Lipschitz-nonlinear optimal control: Introduction

 subject to $\dot{y} = f(y, u)$, where $f$ is of control-affine form.
 Under the assumption that the running target $(\overline{u}, \overline{y})$ is a steady control-state pair, namely $f(\overline{y}, \overline{u}) = 0$, and that the system is controllable with an estimate on the cost (see \Cref{def: ctrl}), in \Cref{thm: turnpike} we prove the exponential turnpike property described above.
 The main novelty lies in the fact that the nonlinearity $f$ is only assumed to be globally Lipschitz continuous, and the result comes without any smallness conditions on the initial data or the specific running target.
-In this case, existing results such as those presented in Trélat \& Zuazua \cite{trelat2015turnpike, trelat2020linear} do not apply, as they either require smallness assumptions or uniqueness of minimizers, and $C^2$--nonlinearities.
+In this case, existing results such as those presented in \cite{trelat2015turnpike} do not apply, as they require smallness assumptions and $C^2$--nonlinearities.

 Moreover, whenever the functional to be minimized does not contain a final-time cost (such as $\phi(y(T))$ in $J_T$ above), we can prove (see \Cref{cor: stabilisation} below) that the exponential arc near the final time $t=T$ disappears, thus entailing an exponential stabilization property for the optimal state to the running target.